ahmadatef17/Quarantine-Active-Directory-not-active-Users/README.md

 3- Move users should be moved, to "Not-Active-Users" OU.

-4- At the end create log file that contains users moved to'Not-Active-Users' OU folloing Data :
+4- At the end it creates log file that contains users moved to'Not-Active-Users' OU folloing Data :
 > name,<br>
 > last log on date,<br>
 > old OU. 'before moving'